BroadbandForum/usp/specification/mtp/readme.md

 In some deployment scenarios validation of the identity of MTP endpoints is needed to ensure that the MTP endpoints that are involved in the transfer of messages have been validated.
 This is especially important when two MTP endpoints communicate across the Wide Area Network or Internet.
 However, within a Local Area Network or Customer Premises, validation of MTP endpoints is not necessary to provide the MTP message confidentiality and integrity via MTP message encryption.

-**R-x.y** – MTP endpoints MUST implement the capability to provide for the validation of identities of the MTP endpoints involved in the transfer of messages using MTP message encryption.
+**R-MTP.8** – MTP endpoints MUST implement the capability to provide for the validation of identities of the MTP endpoints involved in the transfer of messages using MTP message encryption.

-**R-x.y** – MTP endpoints MUST provide the capability to enable and disable MTP validation of MTP identities.
+**R-MTP.9** – MTP endpoints MUST provide the capability to enable and disable MTP validation of MTP identities.
 The default setting is to enable MTP validation of MTP identities.